mindwebs/nodets-api-template/readme.md

-        ├── utils/                utility functions used for testing go here ├── views/                  the frontend of the project in EJS, CSS and js ├── utils/                  utility or helper functions go here ├── app.ts              entry point to our express app ├── .env.production             environment variables used in the project for prod ├── .env.development            environment variables used in the project for dev ├── .gitignore                  stores files and directories to be ignored in commits
+        ├── utils/                utility functions used for testing go here ├── views/                  the frontend of the project in EJS, CSS and js ├── utils/                  utility or helper functions go here ├── aether-api.ts           entry point to our expres app ├── .env.production             environment variables used in the project for prod ├── .env.development            environment variables used in the project for dev ├── .gitignore                  stores files and directories to be ignored in commits